juliangruber/level-sec/README.md

 Create an index called `name` and index by `props`.

-`props` should be an array of strings that each name a property.
+`props` should be a string or an array of strings that each name a property.
 Deep object access is enabled via [deep-access](https://github.com/juliangruber/deep-access).
 Use multiple properties if you can't guarantee the uniqueness of the first property's